Skip to main content

 Check 6: Colors not matching your Dawn theme?
 Magic Wishlist reads its primary color from its own dashboard, not from Dawn’s CSS variables.
 Copy your Dawn accent hex from Theme settings → Colors, paste it into Magic Wishlist → Branding → Primary color, and save.
 For email colors, repeat the same hex in Emails → Email styling.

 Check 7: App embed toggle missing from the sidebar?
-This means the install didn’t fully complete.
-Uninstall Magic Wishlist from Apps, then reinstall from the Shopify App Store.
+This means the install did not fully complete.
+Uninstall Magic Wishlist from your Shopify admin under Apps, then reinstall from the Shopify App Store.
 The toggle reappears in Theme editor → App embeds within thirty seconds of a successful install.

-If none of these work, contact us at support@getmagicapps.com and we’ll fix it for you within one business day.
+If none of these work, feel free to contact us at support@getmagicapps.com and we will fix it for you within one business day.

-Add a wishlist to Dawn in 1 minute
+Add wishlist to Shopify Dawn theme in 1 minute

-Dawn doesn’t include a wishlist, but you don’t need to write code to add one.
+Dawn does not include a wishlist, but you do not need to write custom code to add one.
 Magic Wishlist is free, plugs into Dawn’s app block system, and ships with recovery emails turned on by default.
+Full wishlist functionality, zero theme code touched.

 Install Magic Wishlist free.
 Your first save can happen this hour.